{Shikoku Hachijūhachikasho Meguri}

 Public Parks and other areas

-As i have said many times, the people of Shikoku are very supportive of walking henro so you can ask in any town and someone will point you to a place where you can set up your tent and spend the night.
+As i have said many times, the people of Shikoku are very supportive of walking henro so you can probably ask in any town and someone will point you to a place where you can set up your tent for the night.
 That may be the local park (which i don't think there are many of), a flat area on the edge of town, or someone's back yard.
 With a small one-man tent, you can stop almost anywhere for the night.
-It will only be in the most urban areas like Tokushima, Kōchi, Matsuyama, and Takamatsu, that you will have trouble finding somewhere to set up your tent.
+It will only be in the most urban areas, like the cities of Tokushima, Kōchi, Matsuyama, and Takamatsu, that you will have trouble finding somewhere to set up your tent.

 Anywhere else you can set up a tent

 I get asked about tents so often that i wish i had an answer that would please those of you who want to use them nightly.
 Unfortunately i don't.
 The standard question is something like "I'm on a tight budget so will be camping out instead of staying in minshukus or ryokan.
 Will i be able to set up a tent every night?"
 I think most of you who write are hoping that i am going to write back saying, "Sure, no problem.
 Shikoku is the most remote of the four main islands and you can basically set your tent up anywhere you want."
 Or, at least something like, "While it is limited, you will find a campground somewhere everyday."
-But, unfortunately, every time i answer, i have to say, in short, "No. You can't use a tent every night."
+But, unfortunately, every time i answer, i have to say, in short, "Using a tent every night is doable, but it is not going to be easy."

-The truth is, i just don't know what to say about this issue.
-Like i have written elsewhere, 90% of this pilgrimage is walked on the side of a highway/road/street/lane/sidewalk.
+The truth is, 90% of this pilgrimage is walked on the side of a highway/road/street/lane/sidewalk.
 And, like in most countries, it is private property along the side of those highways/roads/streets/lanes/sidewalks.
 Can you set your tent up in someone's parking lot, driveway, front yard/side yard/back yard?
 No. In their rice field?
 No. On the paths between their rice fields?
 It's private property.
 Are they going to want you there?
 There are long stretches of the road where the hills on the right side of the road start climbing right at the edge of the road and the left side of the road drops into the water.
 There's little room to set up your tent there either.
 The main highways (where you will do a LOT of the walking) are busy with traffic all day and late into the night.
 It would be too dangerous to set up right next to the road on the shoulder.

-As a complete guess, i would say that, in general, you can find somewhere to set up a tent maybe a few nights a week on average.
-It all depends on your opinions towards setting up on private property without permission.
+It all depends on your opinion towards setting up a tent on private property without permission.
 And your willingness to risk having the police come by asking you what you are doing and will you please leave.
 Many towns will have schools, so you could set up in the school compound if you get there late enough and left early enough the next morning.
 Same with the public parks.
 Same with the area behind a local shrine.
-But, i just don't see it as a possibility every night.

 Bugs and mosqitos are terrible during the summer.
 They're not a big concern during the day, as you're walking, but once you stop for the night, it gets pretty bad.
 If you plan on sleeping without a tent, invest in mosquito netting (you can buy just a face mask if you think the rest of your body will be covered) and some bug spray.